 Dublin is a great city to see on foot, which makes self-guided tours a convenient way to learn more about the history of the city and find some interesting sites you might not have otherwise.

-Although there won't be much theatre to speak of this month, if you're looking for a good laugh, comedian Trevor Noah will be in town to perform stand-up at the 3Arena.
+Although there won't be much theatre to speak of this month, if you're looking for a good laugh, comedian Doug Stanhope will be in town to perform stand-up at the 3Arena.

 They have curated productions and gallery showings by both Irish and international artists and performers, as well as workshops for artists to further their crafts.